 Massachusetts Legislature and Pro Sports Lobbying

 Massachusetts Gov. Charlie Baker has introduced new sports betting legislation that would allow licensed casinos and online platforms in Massachusetts to offer online sports betting.
 Customers could only wager on professional sports, not collegiate, high school athletics, or Esports.
-The third year in a row, Baker has counted on revenue from sports betting in his budget proposal.
+The third year in a row, Baker counted on sports betting revenue in his budget proposal.

 Colin A. Young from MassLive reported that Massachusetts sports teams have been lobbying to push for legalized sports betting.
 “To use a sports analogy, Massachusetts is collectively keeping our bat on our shoulder in the competition for additional jobs in the innovation economy,” the Boston Red Sox, New England Patriots, New England Revolution, Boston Bruins, Boston Celtics, DraftKings, MGM Springfield, FanDuel, and the PGA Tour wrote in a letter to lawmakers attempting to impart the importance of legalizing sports betting in the time that remains until this session ends in early January.
 The letter was first sent Friday and sent Tuesday again when the Bruins and Celtics joined the coalition.